SpikeHD/rsRPC/README.md

   let mut server = RPCServer::from_file("./detectable.json");

   // This is optional, but highly reccommended.
 It will change the buffer time in between each process in the process scan, which is triggered once every 5 seconds.
-  // Around 100ms tends to be pretty performant, while small numbers tend to make the CPU work somewhat hard. server.process_scan_ms = 100;
+  // Around 75ms tends to be pretty performant, while small numbers tend to make the CPU do more work. server.process_scan_ms = 75;

   server.start();
 }